patricecolet/GESI/README.md

 --/[environment3]
 --/...
 ```
-an archive containing samples is here: http://megalego.free.fr/gesi/sons.zip
+An archive containing samples is here: http://megalego.free.fr/gesi/sons.zip.

-create *gesi/sons* folder if it's not there, download and extract sons.zip into *sons* folder.
+Create *gesi/sons* folder if it's not there, download and extract sons.zip into *sons* folder.

 Now we can rebuild database by accessing localhost/update in web browser, after a few minutes...